reifjulian/wyoung/README.md

 wyoung mpg headroom turn, cmd(regress OUTCOMEVAR displacement length) familyp(displacement) reps(100)
 ```
 ![Example 1](images/example1.PNG)
 For each regression, the output provides both unadjusted and adjusted *p*-values for testing the null hypothesis that the coefficient on the variable `displacement` equals 0.
 For example, in the regression `regress turn displacment length`, the unadjusted *p*-value is 0.09, while the Westfall-Young adjusted *p*-value is 0.14.
-The `reps(100)` option specifies 100 bootstrap replications, which is also the default setting.
+The `reps(100)` option specifies 100 bootstrap replications, which is the default setting and is omitted in the examples below for simplicity.

 *Example 2.* Estimate a model separately for three outcomes and for two subgroups defined by `foreign` (3 X 2 = 6 hypotheses).
 ```stata